Here's New Impeachment Evidence Rudy Giuliani's Associate Turned Over To Congress

 “Lol,” Parnas responded.

-In a statement to NBC News Tuesday night, an attorney for Yovanovitch called the idea that she was being surveilled "disturbing" and called for an investigation by the "appropriate authorities."
+In a statement Tuesday night, an attorney for Yovanovitch called the idea that she was being surveilled "disturbing" and called for an investigation by the "appropriate authorities."

-Yovanovitch and Hyde’s campaign did not immediately return BuzzFeed News' requests for comment.
+Hyde’s campaign did not immediately return BuzzFeed News' requests for comment but on Twitter said he was "never in Kiev" and called House Intelligence Committee chairman Adam Schiff a "turd."

 Christopher Miller and Hayes Brown contributed to this story.

-Note: This post has been updated with a comment from an attorney for Yovanovitch and a tweet from Hyde's campaign.